7RU7H/CTFs/HackTheBox/Retired-Machines/Seventeen/Seventeen-Helped-Through.md

 Learnt:
 - These are really good for comparitative and iterative "I made X mistake Y months ago - brain reinforced lesson learnt"

 Being a detirministically isolated in this wide world and in the cyber world, being that it is Christmas and I am on the enternal get good continuation one way is to learn from other very much unlike yourself. [dadamnmayne](https://www.youtube.com/@dadamnmayne) is awesome and underrated - and very different from myself.
 He comes from a strong Blue team background, is a manager, has OSCP make stellar content and another awesome [Black Guy at Security Conferences - awesome talk by Joseph McCray](https://www.youtube.com/watch?v=-AkUutmXwUI).
 I have seen he post some insightful post on THM forums - he is definately someone that will age well.
 In it also being Christmas and I want a wide scope of methodlogical hows and whys [Can We Root 'Seventeen' from HTB in Under 122 Minutes? | No Writeup Run](https://www.youtube.com/watch?v=u6Bpz7IWYFI), will be both chill and educational.
 I am poshing through tough weeks stablisers on till I am back at peak to find that next one - this Youtube channel is awesome and very underrated.
 Tomorrow I will be doing the Snowscan (top 0.9% of HTB on [[Blackfield-Helped-Through]], but tipsy and final starting to feel festive I write to dedicating this written piece to [dadamnmayne](https://www.youtube.com/@dadamnmayne) and his family all the best for the future.

-This is 2.8 box as of writting, this is a nasty box.
+This is 2.8 box as of writing, this is a nasty box.
 Respect to Kavighan if you can pass through the new HTB box auditing phase and still agitate the the 456 people that completed this box into rating it so low in 2022.
 This is not a boxes from 2019 with Windows XP configured to kill brain cells given the insane compatibility with modern exploits, this is the real 2022 box.
-I am not sure how I am going to feel when I am doing these sorts of boxes in 2024, before during or after  - as unpopular boxes generally are for a specific reason. guessing from the tags, sql, password cracking we may be in for the worst rabbit holes possible (blind sql and weird hash configuration nightmares), in which case praise [dadamnmayne](https://www.youtube.com/@dadamnmayne).
+I am not sure how I am going to feel when I am doing these sorts of boxes in 2024, before during or after  - as unpopular boxes generally are for a specific reason. guessing from the tags, sql, password cracking we may be in for the worst rabbit holes possible (blind sql and weird hash configuration nightmares), in which case praise [dadamnmayne](https://www.youtube.com/@dadamnmayne). **Edit:** Picked the wrong box to follow along with dadamnmayne it will be the  HackTheBox [Json](https://www.youtube.com/watch?v=zqJNOqohWMQ) - see [[Json-Helped-Through]]

 For beyond root I want as with prior knowledge of what might be on the box play around with: -
 - MySQL add some data, do some weird